Generating a Cost Report

 Updated over a week ago

-A report in Autodesk Prodsmart is, essentially, a list of a certain type of element defined by the user within a given time period of your choice.
+A report in Autodesk Fusion Operations is, essentially, a list of a certain type of element defined by the user within a given time period of your choice.

 A ‘Cost Report’ will list all Cost Records made during a given time span.
 You can also apply filters to narrow down the information, and some advanced options as detailed below.

-‘Time period’: refers to the time interval of the Sales Orders to be presented.
+• ‘Time period’: refers to the time interval of records to be presented.
 You can either define it, by clicking on the clock symbol, in a basic (selecting start and end date) or relative way (for example, ‘Today’, or ‘Last 7 days’).
 If you choose a relative time period, you can also choose to schedule the report - learn more about it here.
 The time interval cannot exceed one month.

 By default, in this panel, the start date is always the beginning of the present month and the end date is always today.